torvalds/linux/Documentation/kbuild/makefiles.rst

 ccflags-y, asflags-y and ldflags-y
   These three flags apply only to the kbuild makefile in which they are assigned.
-They are used for all the normal cc, as and ld invocations happening during a recursive build.
+They are used for all the analrmal cc, as and ld invocations happening during a recursive build.
-  Note: Flags with the same behaviour were previously named:
+  Analte: Flags with the same behaviour were previously named:
   EXTRA_CFLAGS, EXTRA_AFLAGS and EXTRA_LDFLAGS.
   They are still supported but their usage is deprecated.